Swine influenza: Interaction with avian H5N1 in pigs

-Pigs are unusual as they can be infected with influenza strains that usually infect three different species: pigs, birds, and humans.
-Pigs are a host where influenza viruses might exchange genes, producing new and dangerous strains.
+Pigs are unusual because they can be infected with influenza strains that usually infect three different species: pigs, birds, and humans.
+Within pigs, influenza viruses may exchange genes and produce novel strains.
 Avian influenza virus H3N2 is endemic in pigs in China and has been detected in pigs in Vietnam, increasing fears of the emergence of new variant strains.
 H3N2 evolved from H2N2 by antigenic shift.
 In August 2004, researchers in China found H5N1 in pigs.

-These H5N1 infections may be quite common; in a survey of 10 apparently healthy pigs housed near poultry farms in West Java, where avian flu had broken out, five of the pig samples contained the H5N1 virus.
-The Indonesian government has since found similar results in the same region.
-Additional tests of 150 pigs outside the area were negative.
+These H5N1 infections may be common.
+In a survey of 10 apparently healthy pigs housed near poultry farms in West Java, where avian flu had broken out, five of the pig samples contained the H5N1 virus.
+The Indonesian government found similar results in the same region, though additional tests of 150 pigs outside the area were negative.

 Structure

 The influenza virion is roughly spherical.
 It is an enveloped virus; the outer layer is a lipid membrane which is taken from the host cell in which the virus multiplies.
-Inserted into the lipid membrane are "spikes", which are proteins—actually glycoproteins, because they consist of protein linked to sugars—known as HA (hemagglutinin) and NA (neuraminidase).
-These are the proteins that determine the subtype of influenza virus (A/H1N1, for example).
-The HA and NA are important in the immune response against the virus; antibodies (proteins made to combat infection) against these spikes may protect against infection.
-The NA protein is the target of the antiviral drugs Relenza and Tamiflu.
+Inserted into the lipid membrane are glycoprotein "spikes" of hemagglutinin (HA) and neuraminidase (NA).
+The combination of HA and NA proteins determine the subtype of influenza virus (A/H1N1, for example).
+HA and NA are important in the immune response against the virus, and antibodies against these spikes may protect against infection.
+The antiviral drugs Relenza and Tamiflu target NA by inhibiting neuraminidase and preventing the release of viruses from host cells.
 Also embedded in the lipid membrane is the M2 protein, which is the target of the antiviral adamantanes amantadine and rimantadine.